Automattic/jetpack/projects/plugins/wpcomsh/README.md

 If a site has the `a8c-fse-is-eligible` site option, the site is eligible for Full-Site Editing flows.
 Flows are only active when a supported theme is active.

+### Updates Customizer Save/Publish Labels to be consistent with WordPress.com

+Because WordPress.com supports private sites by default, customizer label copy was updated to reduce confusion on what would launch a site or what will save changes on a site.

 ### Custom colors and fonts (+ Typekit fonts)

 On WP.com, we provide custom colors and fonts in a site's Customizer.
 In order to get them supported on an AT site, wpcomsh imports the `colors`, `custom-fonts` and `custom-fonts-typekit` codebases.